ron12120/ML_project/README.md

 ## Model Evaluation

-After training the models, we evaluate their performance and their runtime.
+After training the models, we evaluate their performance and their accuracy.

 ## Findings